London Ontario, Canada Travel Guide

 Closest major crossings: Windsor/Detroit, Sarnia/Port Huron, Niagara Falls/Buffalo.
 Valid passport or approved travel documents are necessary.

-VIA Rail Canada: London is a primary stop on the Quebec City-Windsor Corridor, frequent assistance to Toronto and other cities.
+VIA Rail Canada: London acts as a major stop on the Quebec City-Windsor Corridor, frequent service to Toronto and other cities.

 Megabus and Rider Express offer intercity bus services connecting London to Toronto (including YYZ), Windsor, and other Ontario cities.

-London's location in Southwestern Ontario makes it easily accessible overland, especially from the United States and other parts of Canada.
+London's location in Southwestern Ontario makes it easily accessible by road or rail, especially from the United States and other parts of Canada.

 Major highways connecting London to other cities, like Highway 401, are generally well-maintained.
-Winter conditions for operating a vehicle (snow, ice) can be challenging.
+Winter conditions for driving (snow, ice) can be challenging.

 Road conditions are generally good.
-Be aware of deer, particularly at sunrise and sunset on rural roads.
+Be aware of deer, especially at dawn and dusk on rural roads.

 London, Ontario, is an inland city.
 Sea or river arrivals for intercity travel are not applicable.